yonch/rc-hashmap-dev/docs/design.md

 Index Operations (RawTable)
 - Insert: compute u64 hash with the map’s hasher; insert the slot into `index` using that hash.
 Store the same hash in Entry.
 - Get: compute u64 hash; probe `index` for that hash and linearly check candidate slots’ `entries[slot].key == query_key`.
-- Remove: compute u64 hash; probe for candidates and remove the matching slot if keys are equal.
-This only removes the index entry.
-The SlotMap entry is removed automatically by `Ref::drop` when the last Ref goes away.
-If no Refs exist at removal time, the SlotMap entry may be removed eagerly.
+- Remove (map API): compute u64 hash; probe for candidates and remove the matching slot from the index if keys are equal.
+This detaches the entry from the index but does not remove the SlotMap entry while Refs exist.
+If no Refs exist at removal time, also remove the SlotMap entry eagerly.
->> Can use the u64 hash stored in Entry to avoid recomputing it during removal in `Ref::drop`.
-There is no way to remove only the index entry -- it is only removed during `Ref::drop` when the last Ref goes away.
+- Remove (last Ref::drop): when an entry’s refcount reaches 0, remove its index record if present (using the precomputed hash in Entry to avoid recomputation), then remove the SlotMap entry.

 Drop and Keepalive
 - Dropping RcHashMap:
   - If `entries` is empty, drop `inner` normally.
-  - Otherwise (live refs exist or entries are present), move `inner` into a raw pointer with `Box::into_raw` and store it in `keepalive_raw`.
+  - Otherwise (by invariant, entries are present only while some Ref exists), move `inner` into a raw pointer with `Box::into_raw` and store it in `keepalive_raw`.
 The map value is now logically dropped; only `Refs` keep `Inner` alive.
 - Dropping Ref:
   - On last drop of an entry (`refcount` becomes 0), remove it immediately from the index (if still present) and from the SlotMap.
 If `keepalive_raw.is_some()` and the SlotMap becomes empty, take and drop the keepalive pointer exactly once with `Box::from_raw`.
   - Order: remove from index first (preventing reentrant lookups from finding the key during `K`/`V` drops), then remove from the SlotMap (which runs `K`/`V` destructors).